 For each testimonial, put the happy customer’s name in the title field, and then add their positive review in the text field.
 If you like, you can add an author photo or company logo alongside your customer quotes by uploading it and setting it as a featured image.
 Remember that showing that your satisfied customers are real people is really important for social proof – the whole point of a testimonial in the first place!

 Similar to Portfolios, Testimonials will be displayed in their own archive.
 You can add them to any post or page using the [testimonials] shortcode.

 How to ask clients for testimonials

-The more detail that a testimonial includes, the more compelling it will read to potential clients.
-Therefore, it helps to provide your current and past clients with some guidance that can empower them to submit glowing reviews.
+The more detail that a testimonial includes, the more compellingly it will read to prospective customers.
+Therefore, it helps to provide your current and past clients with some guidance that can empower them to submit high-quality reviews.